Open navigation menu

 How CertScore.ai helps

-CertScore.ai combines accessibility, privacy, and disclosure-focused checks in one workflow so the checklist is easier to operationalize.
+CertScore.ai combines accessibility, privacy, and disclosure-focused checks in one scan flow so the checklist is easier to operationalize.

-It stores structured signals, snapshots, and historical comparisons from the same scan pipeline.
+It stores structured signals and change comparisons from the same scan pipeline.

 It helps teams turn a loose checklist into a repeatable monitoring process for public websites.